sonole/Containerized-WebApp-Example/README.md

     }
 ]

+->In case we have not placed any order ie orderHistory == 0
-->Στην περίπτωση που δεν έχουμε κάνει καμία παραγγελία δηλ. orderHistory == 0 μας επιστρέφει "You have to place an order first" (status=500) ->Στην περίπτωση που κάποιο απο τo uuid δεν υπάρχει στην λίστα τότε μας επιστρέφρει "You don't have authorization, get out!" (status=401)
+  response: "You have to place an order first" (status = 500) ->In case one of the uuid is not in the list then it returns us "You do not have authorization, get out!" (status = 401)

-Σημ: Προυποθέτει να έχουμε κάνει login σαν απλός χρήστης και να έχουμε πάρει το αντίστοιχο auth key
+Note: It presupposes that we have logged in as a simple user and have received the corresponding auth key
 </pre>
 </br>
 <pre>